HengPan2007/MethSig/README.md

 ### 4\.
 Files containing information of proportion of discordant reads (PDR) at CpGs

-A tab-separated values input file containing details of single CpG PDR with following columns: chr, start, strand, ConMethReadCount, ConUMethReadCount, DisReadCount, NAReadCount.
+A tab-separated values input file contains details of single CpG PDR with following columns: chr, start, strand, ConMethReadCount, ConUMethReadCount, DisReadCount, NAReadCount.
 Details of PDR were described in Landau *et al.*, *Cancer Cell*, 2014.